boazbk/crypto/lec_07_hash_functions.md

 >__The real bitcoin:__ There are several aspects in which the protocol described above differs from the real bitcoin protocol.
 Some of them were already discussed above:  Bitcoin typically uses digital signatures for puzzles (though it has a more general scripting language to specify them), and transactions involve a number of satoshis (and the user interface typically displayes currency is in units of BTC which are $10^8$ satoshis).
 The  Bitcoin protocol also has a formula designed to factor in the decrease in dollar cost per cycle so that bitcoins become more expensive to mine with time.
 There is also a fee mechanism apart from the mining to incentivize parties to add to the ledger.
-(The issue of incentives in bitcoin is quite subtle and not fully resolved, and it is possible that parties behavior will change with time.)
+(The issue of incentives in bitcoin is quite subtle and not fully resolved, and it is possible that parties' behavior will change with time.)
 The ledger does not grow by a single transaction at a time but rather by a _block_ of transactions, and there is also some timing synchronization mechanism (which is needed, as per the consensus impossiblity results).
 There are other differences as well; see the [Bonneau et al paper](https://eprint.iacr.org/2015/261) as well as the [Tschorsch and Scheuermann survey](https://eprint.iacr.org/2015/464) for more.

 ## Collision resistance hash functions and creating short "unique" identifiers